What Is a Fourplex?

 How to Choose a Fourplex

-1. Assess The Location: For real estate investors, location is arguably the most important consideration.
+1. Assess the Location: For real estate investors, location is arguably the most important consideration.
 Look for areas trending upward economically and demographically.
 Proximity to public transportation, shopping, and services is also a plus for the type of tenants most likely to rent a fourplex.
 A good location means the property is more likely to increase in value and attract more responsible tenants.

 2. Financing Approval: The next step is to consider financing options.
 If an investor plans to live in the fourplex, they may be able to get FHA or VA financing.
-Otherwise, fourplexes can be financed with a number of options, including a conventional mortgage even seller financing, if the seller is willing to extend this as a financing alternative.
+Otherwise, fourplexes can be financed with a number of options, including a conventional mortgage or even seller financing, if the seller is willing to extend this as a financing alternative.

-3. Run The Numbers: The next step is to calculate certain figures that will aid in determining whether a property is a good investment or not.
+3. Run the Numbers: The next step is to calculate certain figures that will aid in determining whether a property is a good investment or not.

-Some investors strive for certain cash on cash return, while others may only want to buy at a certain cap rate, while others still, may prefer a number of other figures like the internal rate of return, the 2% Rule and so on.
+Some investors strive for certain cash-on-cash return, while others may only want to buy at a certain cap rate, while others still, may prefer a number of other figures like the internal rate of return, the 2% Rule, and so on.